 Really, when you’re running on 3-4 hours sleep for a couple consecutive weeks, I certainly hope you can laugh at the effects, or you better sit down and have yourself a good cry and a good nap, and leave things in the hands of a good husband, friend or family member.

-Tomorrow is another day, and I laugh in the face of sleep – HA, WHO NEEDS YOU!?!!!
+Tomorrow is another day, and for today I laugh in the face of sleep – HA, WHO NEEDS YOU!?!!!

 Ok, clearly I do.
 Ah well, maybe next year :)